BookStackApp/api-scripts/php-export-all-books/readme.md

 # Export All Books

-This script will export all books in your preferred format (PDF, HTML or TXT).
+This script will export all books in your preferred format (PDF, HTML, Markdown or TXT).

 ## Requirements